 For this test, scores are presented on a 1,000-point scale with 1,000 being a perfect score.
 For uniformity with the Carrick generated report, Appendix B, this report used standard error as opposed to standard deviation.
-"The standard error indicates the likely range of scores if the test were given again to the same students" (Carrick 2019).
+"The standard error indicates the likely range of scores if the test were given again to the same students" (Carrick 2020).
 For example, a mean score of 532±7 indicates a true score for a student will fall between 525 and 539.

-To align with reporting practices used to assess Critical Thinking and Quantitative Literacy, test takers who spent less than 12 minutes to complete their assessment were removed from the aggregated results.
-Four students were removed from analysis, but still appear in Appendix B.
+To align with reporting practices used to assess Critical Thinking and Quantitative Literacy, test takers who spent less than 10 minutes to complete their assessment were removed from the aggregated results.
+One student was removed from analysis, but is included in Appendix B.